Why Prompts Are Not Authorization

 Prompts Are Suggestions.
 Policies Are Enforcement.

-The conceptual difference is simple: a prompt operates inside the model's reasoning loop.
+The conceptual difference: a prompt operates inside the model's reasoning loop.
 A policy operates outside it.
-The model cannot bypass, override, or reinterpret a policy because the policy is evaluated by deterministic code that runs before the tool call reaches the underlying system.
+The model does not control, override, or reinterpret a policy because the policy is evaluated by deterministic code that runs before the tool call reaches the underlying system.

-Here's the prompt approach versus the policy approach for the same problem — preventing an agent from deleting databases:
+Here is the prompt approach versus the policy approach for the same problem: stopping an agent from deleting databases:

 # THE POLICY APPROACH